Our Biosphere reserve

 National river and vital nerve – JUHTATDAHKA

-Vindel river is a free flowing river that flows through Västerbotten’s entire landscape – mountains, woodlands, morass and coasts.
-It has its source streams in Ammarnäsfjällen at the Norwegian border, and flows out as a tributary to the Ume river on the coast, a distance of nearly 500 kilometers.
-Vindel river is one of our four national rivers, which means that it is based on protection from being built.
-Vindel river has, like its tributary Lais river, always been a lifeline and transport route in the landscape for animals and humans.
-In the river valleys there are traces of hunter and collector people from the time of the recent inland ice meltdown.
+The river Vindelälven is a free flowing river that flows through Västerbotten’s entire landscape – mountains, woodlands, morass and coasts.
+It has its source in Ammarnäsfjällen at the Norwegian border and flows out as a tributary to the Ume river on the coast – a distance of nearly 500 kilometers.
+Vindelälven is one of our four national rivers, which means that it is based on protection from being built.
+Vindelälven river has, like its tributary river Laisälven, always been a lifeline and transport route in the landscape for animals and humans.
+In the river valleys there are traces of hunters and gatherers from the time of the recent inland ice meltdown.
 Even today, Vindel river operates as a flood, and the long, unbroken migration of the Sami people from mountain to coast along the river is unique – one of the longest movements of reindeer that are known today.
 The umesamic word of flood is ”Juhtatdahka”, a good description of one of Vindel rivers many functions.

 Sami and Swedish heritage